sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 - [Unblock access to specific SaaS for IITB employees](web-services-access.html)
 - Invest in bandwidth, Data Loss Protection (DLP) and a document classification tool to enable more open access to Internet
-- Add all approved software to Application Catalogue
+- Automate the addition all approved software to Application Catalogue

 ---

 ### Hackathon

-- First of many (1-2 per year)
+- 1-2 per year
-- Learning, automation and improvement
+- Promote learning, automation and improvement
 - Digital, agile, DevOps and cloud
-- 2020-02

 > Organised by IT Strategy team

+### DevOps Dojo

+- Invest in organizational continuous improvement
+- Team and venue dedicated to learning and rapid prototyping
+- Used to ensure constant onboarding of modern development best practices

 ---